 Notable Ineligible Series: “I Love You, America,” “Portlandia”

-At the bottom of this page are IndieWire TV Critic Ben Travers’ predictions for Outstanding Variety Talk Series (listed in alphabetical order).
+At the bottom of this page are IndieWire TV Critic Ben Travers’ predictions for Outstanding Variety Talk Series.
 This article will be updated throughout the season, so make sure to keep checking IndieWire for all the latest buzz from the 2019 race, and read predictions in the rest of the categories, as well.
 The Creative Arts Emmy Awards will be given out Saturday, September 14 and Sunday, September 15.
 The 71st Annual Primetime Emmy Awards will take place at the Microsoft Theater in downtown Los Angeles, CA on Sunday, September 22.
 Fox is broadcasting the ceremony.

 The State of the Race

 Well, “Saturday Night Live” is primed to rule yet again — though not just for its persistent topicality.
-After landing 22 nominations in 2017 and 21 last year, the NBC late-night sketch series remains in prime position to earn accolades at the 2019 Emmys.
-There’ve been memorable episodes from hosts like John Mulaney, Rachel Brosnahan, and Awkwafina, and the weekly news cycle being parodied hasn’t seen any dip in outlandish material.
+After landing 22 nominations in 2017 and 21 last year, the NBC late-night sketch series dipped to 18 in 2019, but remains in prime position to win.
+There’ve been memorable episodes featuring the likes of John Mulaney, Adam Sandler, Matt Damon, Emma Thompson, and Sandra Oh — all of whom are nominated for hosting in the Outstanding Guest Actor or Actress in a Comedy Series categories — and the weekly news cycle being skewered hasn’t seen any shortage of outlandish material.